 Find Low-Cost Bath Furniture

-Other vertical options are wall shelves, particularly glass.
+Look for vertical options like wall shelves, particularly glass shelves.
 Glass shelving has been around for years, says Bruce, and though typically used for organizing they're also decorative.
 Although pricey, you can find some good looking options in the $60-70 range.
 Major home stores carry shelves like the Delta Faucet Company's sleek Michael Graves shelf with towel bar.